-Farm Leaders acknowledged the difficulties and stalled nature of agricultural reform in the WTO and called for a reinvigoration of the reform agenda, including the promotion of the widespread benefits of meaningful reform to agricultural trade rules.
+Farm Leaders acknowledged the difficulties and stalled nature of agricultural reform in the WTO and called for meaningful engagement by Members with the reform agenda, including the promotion of the widespread benefits of meaningful reform to agricultural trade rules, as espoused by the Cairns Group proposal on domestic support reform.

-While concerns relating to sustainability, climate change and global food security can be used as pretexts to create further barriers to freer and fairer international agricultural trade (an outcome to be guarded against), the adoption of further agriculture liberalization can be an important contributor to the solutions to many of these global concerns.
+While concerns relating to sustainability, climate change and global food security can be used to justify protectionist policies and as pretexts for additional barriers to freer and fairer international agricultural trade (an outcome to be guarded against), the adoption of more liberalized multilateral trade rules in agriculture would contribute meaningfully to the solutions to many of these global concerns.